This post may contain affiliate links. Please see my disclosure policy for details.

 The Bosphorous Strait snakes through its middle and the pillars of its many domed mosques are dotted along the skyline making it a true marvel to gaze upon.

 Here’s a top 10 to ensure you get the most out of your visit.

-- Hagia Sophia
+1. Hagia Sophia

+Price of entry: FREE.
 For more information visit the official website here.